 After issuing the command, the variable &RETCODE has the value zero (0) if the file exists and the value -1 if the file does not exist.
+The variable &EXITRC has the value zero (0) if the file exists and the value 2 if the file does not exist.
 If the file does not exist, the following message is generated: